mbrucher/AudioTK/README.md

 ## Changelog
 ### 2.1.0
+* Rewrote the Python wrappers to use pybind11 instead of SWIG
 * Adding fourth order Linkwitz-Riley filters
 * Adding a new circular buffer (for FFT plugins for instance)
-* Fix EQ Python wrappers
 * Added parameters for tube (inverters) filters definition
 * Added Python wrappers in Travis-CI builds
 * Added a modified implementation of the Munro-Piazza triode function to remove some artefacts